ronik-design/slush-gh-pages/README.md

 ### Goals

 The goal of this project is to make it incredibly easy to get up-and-running with a GitHub Pages site that goes beyond the simple templates they offer.
-This generator has incorporated many of the best practices for building Jekyll-based sites, and adds in a number of helpful, Node.js-based development tools.
+This generator has incorporated many of the best practices for building Jekyll-based sites, and adds in a number of helpful, Node.js-based development tools, as well as an easy selection of a CSS framework (Concise.css, Bootstrap v4, Bootstrap v3) and if using Bootstrap v3, Bootswatch themes.
+All is set up in a way that treats the framework and theme as a starting point that is easy to expand upon.

 A key focus is on simplicity, so in general the only commands you'll need to use in your project are `npm start` and `npm version`. `npm start` will launch your local development environment, and watch your JS, SCSS, image and icon assets for changes to automatically recompile them, and `npm version [patch|minor|major]` will increment your version identifier and commit your project to your GitHub repository, effectively deploying the latest version of your site.